 If you are already a Cal Grant recipient, there is no need to submit a GPA verification form.
 Your eligibility for Cal Grant is evaluated annually.
 You can verify your renewal through WebGrants4Students.

 Applying for Cal Grants

 Students apply for a Cal Grant when they submit the FAFSA or Dream Act Application.
 Cal Grant applicants are also required to submit a GPA Verification form directly to the California Student Aid Commission (CSAC) by March 2 as part of the application process.
-Students can access the Cal Grant GPA Verification Form for FAFSA filers or Dream Act Application filers from the CSAC website.
+Students can access the Cal Grant GPA Verification Form for FAFSA or CADAA filers from the CSAC website.
 Be sure to select the appropriate form based on which application you filed.

 CSAC determines eligibility and notifies the student by sending a California Aid Report (CAR).
 You can monitor and manage your Cal Grant account on the CSAC website.

 Entering freshmen and transfer students apply for scholarships when they complete the UC Application for Admissions and Scholarships.
 Current UC Davis undergraduates can apply for scholarships by completing and submitting the Continuing Undergraduate Scholarship Application once it becomes available in October through the early January deadline.
 Detailed information about the application process is available in our undergraduate scholarships section.

 - Application Tips (click to expand)